Pokémon Trading Card Game (video game): Development

 Pokémon Trading Card Game was co-developed by Hudson Soft and Creatures.
 Creatures' official website describes their work on the game as "planning and game design, card design".
 Tsunekazu Ishihara, founder of Creatures and designer of the card game, is credited as one of the game's producers.
-Curiously, Hudson is not credited anywhere on the game's package, cartridge, or title screen.
-However, the ending credits list them as the game's developer.
+Hudson is not credited anywhere on the game's package, cartridge, or title screen, however the ending credits list them as the game's developer.

 Although Pokémon Trading Card Game features most cards from the first three sets of the collectible card game, two real-life cards are absent from the Game Boy Color version: Electrode from the base set, and Ditto from Fossil.
 The cards were excluded as it was difficult to translate their tabletop effects to the video game engine, but they are replaced by game-exclusive cards of the same Pokémon (the Electrode card was later made available in Japan via an online card shop).

 The game features cameos from President and CEO of The Pokémon Company Tsunekazu Ishihara as "Mr. Ishihara", and musician Tomoaki Imakuni under his stage name Imakuni?.

 Release

-The game was released in Japan on December 18, 1998, under the title Pokémon Card GB (ポケモンカードGB, Pokemon Kādo Jī Bī) one month before the tabletop version debuted in English.
+The game was revealed in November 1998 and released in Japan on December 18, under the title Pokémon Card GB (ポケモンカードGB, Pokemon Kādo Jī Bī) one month before the tabletop version debuted in English.
 In September 1999, Nintendo of America announced that they would be releasing an English version in North America with the proposed title of simply Pokémon Card.
 Though initially planned for release the following winter, the game, now known under its finalized title of Pokémon Trading Card Game, was pushed back to April 2000, which IGN attributed to the company wanting to focus their efforts on the upcoming Pokémon Stadium for the Nintendo 64.
 The following February, the game made an appearance at the 2000 Toy Fair in New York City as part of Nintendo's "Pokémon 2000" interactive line-up along with Pokémon Gold and Silver.
 An exclusive tabletop version promotional card from Wizards of the Coast featuring Meowth was included with the game.

 Re-releases

-It was released on the Nintendo 3DS Virtual Console in Europe on July 10, 2014, Australia on July 11, 2014, North America on November 13, 2014, and Japan on December 24, 2014.
+The game was released on the Nintendo 3DS Virtual Console in Europe on July 10, 2014, Australia on July 11, 2014, North America on November 13, 2014, and Japan on December 24, 2014.
+It was rereleased as part of the Nintendo Classics service on August 8, 2023.